FidelusAleksander/introduction-to-terraform/.github/steps/1-step.md

 Instead of manually creating resources through web consoles or scripts, you write configuration files that describe your desired infrastructure state, and Terraform handles the complexity of creating, updating, and managing those resources.

+Here is an example of creating a GitHub Repository Ruleset:

 ```hcl
 resource "github_repository_ruleset" "example" {
   name        = "example"